danielbodnar/awesome-stars/README.md

 ## data

+- [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
+- [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
+- [epsilla-cloud/vectordb](https://github.com/epsilla-cloud/vectordb) - Epsilla is a high performance Vector Database Management System.
+Try out hosted Epsilla at https://cloud.epsilla.com/
 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
 Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.
 - [ahdinosaur/rimu](https://github.com/ahdinosaur/rimu) - Template language for structured data: functional YAML 🌱
 - [jetpack-io/tyson](https://github.com/jetpack-io/tyson) - 🥊  TypeScript as a Configuration Language.
 TySON stands for TypeScript Object Notation